Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 7. The algebraic backend must prove genuine multipliers and refuse to prove four deliberately corrupted ones.

-`fuzz.py` covers the designs I did not think to write.
-Each round generates a random circuit A, rewrites it into B using only semantics-preserving transformations (De Morgan, XOR expansion, commutation, double negation, two's-complement subtraction, redundancy insertion), and mutates it into C by corrupting one operator.
-Ground truth comes from exhaustive simulation, which is independent of the checker, and the checker must agree on both pairs with every counterexample reproducing.
+`fuzz.py` covers the designs we did not think to write.
+Each round generates a random circuit A, rewrites it into B by semantics-preserving transformations only (De Morgan, XOR expansion, commutation, redundancy insertion), and mutates it into C by corrupting one operator.
+Ground truth comes from exhaustive simulation, independent of the checker, and every counterexample must reproduce.

 More than 1,500 rounds across eight seeds during development, zero disagreements.
 Around 4% of mutations turn out to be behaviour-preserving by accident and are correctly called equivalent.

-The fuzzer paid for itself on its first run by finding a bug in one of my rewrite rules: `~{2'd0, (c == 0)}` was being used to invert a mux condition, but a bitwise complement of a widened comparison is never zero, so the "inverted" condition was always true.
+The fuzzer paid for itself on its first run by finding a bug in one of our rewrite rules: `~{2'd0, (c == 0)}` was being used to invert a mux condition, but a bitwise complement of a widened comparison is never zero, so the "inverted" condition was always true.
 That was the test generator rather than